Breech Baby – Causes, Risks, and Turning

 9. Mini Massages

-Perform circular mini-massages between the rib and abdomen along the front of the rib cage soften to soften the superficial margin between the fascia surrounding the rib cage, the respiratory diaphragm, and the peritoneum.
+Perform circular mini-massages between the rib and abdomen along the front of the rib cage to soften the superficial margin between the fascia surrounding the rib cage, the respiratory diaphragm, and the peritoneum.

 What Happens If You Have to Deliver a Breech Baby?